Ab

 What's next for the Pilot Program?
 Will my service end?

-While the one-year pilot to test the service will be ending, we are excited to be maintaining collection services for another year.
-If you are currently receiving this food waste collection service from DPW, your collection will continue until further notice.
+While the one-year pilot to test the service has ended, we are excited to maintain collection services for another year.
+If you currently receive food waste collection service from DPW, it will continue until further notice.

-Next year, DPW aims to add a limited number of new households only as current participants move away or opt-out.
-Priority will be given to residents living in designated low-income and disadvantaged communities (LIDACs) across the District, mainly concentrated in Wards 5, 7, and 8.
+In 2025, DPW aims to add a limited number of new households as current participants move away or opt out.
+Priority will be given to residents living in designated low-income and disadvantaged communities (LIDACs) across the District.

-If you have neighbors, friends or family members in DC that are interested in joining to receive food scrap collection services next year or in the future, please encourage them get on the waitlist by filling out the form here: https://www.surveymonkey.com/r/CompostDCInterest
+If you have neighbors, friends, or family members in DC who are interested in joining to receive food scrap collection services next year or in the future, please encourage them to get on the waitlist by filling out the form here: https://www.surveymonkey.com/r/CompostDCInterest

 What is considered a low-income and disadvantaged community to be prioritized for participation in this program?

 Low-income and disadvantaged communities (LIDACs) will be identified using the US Environmental Protection Agency (EPA) EJScreen Supplemental Indexes and the Climate and Economic Justice Screening Tool (CEJST).
-Specifically, an address will be considered a LIDAC if it is located with within
+Specifically, an address will be considered a LIDAC if it is located within:

-- Any census block group that is at or above the 90th percentile for any of EJScreen’s Supplemental Indexes when compared to the nation as included in EJScreen.
+- Any census block group at or above the 90th percentile for any of EJScreen’s Supplemental Indexes when compared to the nation included in EJScreen.

 Addresses on the waitlist will be assessed using the above criteria and prioritized for participation above addresses on the waitlist that do not meet those criteria.